fmmagalhaes/ChordCalculator/README.md

 # ChordCalculator
-Allows you to make arithmetic operation with song notes or chords.
-Based on stringed instruments.
+Java music calculator for operations with notes and chords.
+ChordCalculator can transpose notes and chords (by summing and subtracting half steps).
+It can also list the group of notes in a chord and identify which chords are formed by a list of notes.

-To run the example simply execute
+To run the example simply run
 java Main

-'Chord' - Gets chord composition
-'Bm7' prints '= B D F# A'.
-This means B, D, A and F# form a Bm7 chord.

-'Note1 Note2 Note3...' - Gets chords formed by Note1, Note2, Note3...
-'B D F# A' prints '[Bm7, D6/B]'

-'Chord + n' - Sums Chord with n semitones (half steps)
+**'Chord+n'** - Adds n semitones (half steps) to 'Chord'
 'C+1' prints 'C#'.
 'B+4' prints 'Eb'.
 And obviously, 'C+12' prints 'C'.

-'Chord + n' - Subtracts n semitones
+**'Chord-n'** - Subtracts n semitones
 'F#-1' prints 'F'.

+**'Chord'** - Gets 'Chord' composition
+'Bm7' prints '= B D F# A'.
+This means B, D, A and F# form a Bm7 chord.

+**'Note1 Note2 Note3...'** - Gets chords formed by Note1, Note2, Note3...
+'B D F# A' prints '[Bm7, D6/B]'

 # Syntax